Jan-Oliver/LlmEmbeddingsCpu/README.md

 └── window_monitor_logs-YYYYMMDD.txt
 ```
 - The `embeddings/` folder contains daily subfolders with individual embedding JSON files.
 - The `upload-queue/` folder may be empty during development.
+Only filled after the aggregator has run once and there was data to aggregate.
 - Log and data files are created per day.

 > **Note:** The exact path will differ depending on your build configuration (Debug/Release) and target architecture (x64/arm64).